sdivakarrajesh/integrating_saml_authentication/README.md

 where the user enters his/her login details and becomes authenticated.
 A simple forming of the SAML request and parsing of the SAML request is included in the code.
 Simply create a dynamic-web project and import the code as a maven project in your favorite IDE.. preferrably eclipse EE Mars

 This sample application makes use of OKTA as the identity provider to provide authentication for a test application that redirects based on the user's role, whether its Admin or user.

+This application uses the openSAML library and few other dependencies to create and parse the SAML response and request.

+To know the list of all the dependencies see the POM.xml

 ## How to get this application up and running: